 Dynamic Tone Shaping: Next comes variable tone shaping devices like Wah Wah, phase shifter, or Uni-vibe, possibly Flanger too.
 These are modulation devices, but modulate phase or tone more than frequency, and therefore can go in front of distortion.
 Of course in the old days, all effects were at the front of the amp, so we’re use to hearing them this way too.

 Distortion and Overdrive: Overdrive, gain staged for different boost/distortion and voicing levels.
 One should be for controlling metal lead distortion, and another for creating the overall amp sound.
 The second should clean up well when turning down the guitar volume.
 This section can also be handled completely by the amp if it has sufficient gain staging options.
+Cartographer is a good amp model for this because it has two Drive controls and two Bright switches to control the gain and distortion voicing.
+Use it with snapshots to setup different gain staging configurations that could eliminate the need for distortion pedals.
 Using overdrive pedals however can give more control over the amount of distortion and overdrive, as well as the tone shaping or voicing.
-Use a gain boost and/or EQ before distortion to control the distortion tone.
-Use a gain boost and/or EQ after distortion into a clean amp to do a simple volume boost for clean or distorted tones.
+Use a tube preamp and/or EQ before distortion to control the distortion tone.
+Use a tube preamp and/or EQ after distortion into a clean amp to do a simple volume boost for clean or distorted tones.

 Amplifier: The guitar amplifier would typically come next, and usually includes the speaker cabinet and mic.
-This allows all the modulation and ambient effects to be “in the air” and not overly impacted by the amp itself.
+This allows all the modulation and ambient effects after the amp to be “in the air” and not overly impacted by the amp itself.

 Modulation Effects: Mod effects like flanger and chorus come next.
 These effects modulate frequency and usually work best after distortion.
 More classic tones came from pedals before the amp which provided most of the overdrive.
 This can result in a less articulate tone, and reduces the impact of the effect.
 In some cases, these effects were produced in the studio after the recording, especially flanger for a more pronounced effect that is operating on the distorted signal rather than being distorted by the overdrive.